-- 1. choose to pursue another major, or - 2. pursue Nursing through the Pre-nursing pathway and apply for competitive admission in the BSN program once application eligibility requirements have been met.
+- 1) choose to pursue another major, or - 2) pursue Nursing through the Pre-nursing pathway and apply for competitive admission in the BSN program once application eligibility requirements have been met.

-Transfer Pathways from another University or College to the Prelicensure BSN Track
+Transfer Pathways from another University or College to the Traditional BSN Program

 - Transfer students will be eligible for competitive admission through an application process. - Transfer students must be admitted to Radford University and submit official transcripts from all previous institutions to apply for the Nursing program.
-See eligibility requirements below. - Students with a prior BA/BS degree may demonstrate meeting the REAL curriculum requirements by submitting an official transcript from the institution conferring the degree. - Two semesters of Chemistry (CHEM 111 and 112) are required in order to receive credit for CHEM 120 at Radford University
+See eligibility requirements below. - GPA for pre-requisite course only may be considered for admission. - Students with a prior BA/BS degree may demonstrate meeting he REAL curriculum requirements by submitting an official transcript from the institution conferring the degree. - Two semesters of Chemistry (CHEM 111 and 112) are required in order to receive credit for CHEM 120 at Radford University